Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Rank-adaptive sweep-based SI-DSA via mild space augmentation

 \subsection{Contributions and relation to prior work}

-Fixed-rank sweeping-based DLR methods for the first-order formulation of the RTE have been developed in \cite{peng2023sweep,haut2026efficient}.
-To the best of our knowledge, the present work introduces the first rank-adaptive sweeping-based low-rank SI framework for the RTE.
-In contrast to classical rank-adaptation strategies that rely on $O(r)$ space augmentation, we propose a novel and efficient rank-adaptive methodology that achieves mild basis enrichment through residual-based greedy random subsampling of angular directions that only adds a constant number of basis per inner-loop iteration.
+Fixed-rank sweeping-based DLR methods for the first-order formulation of the RTE have been developed in \cite{peng2023sweep,haut2026efficient}, \review{and could potentially be integrated with rank-adaptive BUG \cite{ceruti2022rank}.} \review{The main contribution of this work is not merely the introduction of rank adaptivity, but the development of a novel and efficient rank-adaptation strategy that avoids $O(r)$ space augmentation required by classical approaches.}

 Although both our method and the concurrent $S_N$-like collocation-based DLR method in \cite{haut2026efficient} construct low-rank approximations via angular sampling and physical-space projections, the underlying algorithmic structures differ fundamentally.
 The method in \cite{haut2026efficient} is designed for implicit time marching of time-dependent thermal radiation transfer problems.
-At each time step, a fixed number of angular directions is selected using a DEIM-based sampling procedure applied to the low-rank angular basis from the previous time step, followed by the application of SI–DSA to a modified $S_N$ system determined by those angles.
+At each time step, \review{angles are sampled} using a DEIM-based sampling procedure applied to the low-rank angular basis from the previous time step, followed by the application of SI–DSA to a modified $S_N$ system determined by those angles.
 Thus, angular sampling is performed outside the SI–DSA iteration in \cite{haut2026efficient}.
-In contrast, our method integrates adaptive angular sampling directly into each inner SI iteration.
-This integration is essential for enabling rank adaptivity with only mild space augmentation.
+In contrast, our method integrates adaptive angular sampling directly into each inner SI iteration. \review{Unlike time-dependent settings, steady-state problems lack previous-time-step solutions to guide sampling, while the intermediate solutions may vary substantially throughout the iterative solve.
+Consequently, sampling should be performed adaptively within the SI iteration.
+Our randomized, residual-informed sampling strategy provides this capability and is the key mechanism enabling rank adaptivity with only mild space augmentation.}

-Compared with both our approach and \cite{haut2026efficient}, the method in \cite{peng2023sweep} performs projections in the angular space.
-Let $s$ denote the number of spatial DOFs per element.
-The sweeping procedure in \cite{peng2023sweep} requires solving a modified $rs \times rs$ system in each element, whereas both \cite{haut2026efficient} and our approach retain the original $s \times s$ system arising directly from the DG discretization.
-Consequently, existing transport sweep implementations can be reused without modification in \cite{haut2026efficient} and in our framework.
-Meanwhile, \cite{haut2026efficient} and our framework differ in how existing SI–DSA components are incorporated.
-The method in \cite{haut2026efficient} retains the entire SI–DSA framework.
-In contrast, our framework preserves the classical transport sweep and DSA preconditioner, but replaces the full-rank SI iteration with the proposed low-rank SI.